I welcome you to our Fall 2019 Simon Fraser University Convocation with both joy in the occasion and pride in your accomplishments.

 The word Convocation means “calling together”.
-This is the hour and place for your peers, mentors, supporters, family, friends and admirers to gather so that we can recognize and celebrate your accomplishments.
+This is the hour and this is the place for your peers, mentors, supporters, family, friends and admirers to gather together to recognize and celebrate your accomplishments.

 Simon Fraser’s Convocation continues a tradition of learning and achievement that began with the earliest institutions of higher education many centuries ago.
-Our various caps, gowns, hoods, certificates and diplomas, together with the procession of scholars, pipe and drum, mace and claymore, all serve to remind us that we are part of an unbroken human history of commitment to enquiry and scholarship.
+Our various caps, gowns, hoods, certificates and diplomas, together with the procession of scholars, pipe and drum, mace and claymore, all serve to remind us that we are part of a remarkable human history of commitment to enquiry and scholarship.

-The first Convocation of Simon Fraser University took place on September 9, 1965, when the first 2,500 students crossed the threshold.
-On that date, over 50 years ago, those first students made the same commitment to discovery, diversity and dialogue that you now embody.
+The first Convocation of Simon Fraser University took place on September 9, 1965, when 2,500 charter students crossed the threshold of this institution and headed out to put their new skills into use.
+On that date, over 50 years ago, those students made the same commitment to continued discovery, learning, listening and dialogue that you now embody.

 Look around Convocation Mall and you can see that the youthful, creative and yes, even radical energy that characterized SFU in 1965 continues to flourish.
 In the intervening years we have grown not just in size and numbers but also in collective spirit and purpose.
-Our three campuses welcome more than 30,000 students each year, and today’s graduates join an alumni family that numbers over 150,000, and spans the globe.
-While our work will take us all over the globe, in this era of connectedness, we are undivided by geography or undertaking.
-We, the people of SFU, are linked by our common roots, and share a foundation that will be an ongoing source of support and strength for all of us.
+Our three campuses welcome more than 30,000 students each year, and today’s graduates join an alumni family that numbers over 160,000, and spans the world.
+While our work and further studies will take us all over the globe, in this era of connectedness we are undivided by geography or undertaking.
+We, the people of SFU, are linked by our common roots.
+We share a foundation that will be an ongoing source of support and strength for us all.

 Today is the moment to celebrate and honour the effort and accomplishments of our students and those who have taught and nourished them.
 But this is not a leave-taking.
 The ceremony of Convocation is not an end point.
 It is not your destination.
 Instead, Convocation is a way station on your journey of lifelong learning and your path of passionate engagement.

-Venture bravely.
-Share your light with those who travel in the dark.
+Travel well.
+Shed light for those who travel in the dark.
 Be curious.
 Be creative.
 Be a force for good.
+Show the world that SFU has helped you to become your best self.

-And be sure your journey brings you back at some point to this place, these people, your own SFU.
-I for one can’t wait to welcome you again, as continuing students, as teachers, as mentors, as parents, as supporters, as friends.
+And be sure your journey sometimes brings you back to this place, these people, your own SFU.
+I for one can’t wait to welcome you again, as continuing students, as teachers, as colleagues, as mentors, as parents, as supporters and as friends.

-The skirling of the pipes, the procession across the pond, the conferring of degrees: Convocation at Simon Fraser University is a glorious ritual and a suitable recognition of an academic job well done.
+The skirling of the pipes, the procession across the pond, the conferring of degrees: Convocation at Simon Fraser University is a glorious ritual and a fitting recognition of an academic job well done.

 I join with your family and friends – and other generous souls who supported you on your university journey – in applauding this important accomplishment.

 Simon Fraser University was founded over 50 years ago with a mission to be a different kind of university.
-Although located high atop Burnaby Mountain, SFU has always had a strong commitment to contribute to society, to embrace new initiatives, and to engage deeply with communities near and far.
+From our original campus high atop Burnaby Mountain, to our transformative presence in downtown Vancouver and in Surrey City Centre, SFU has always had a strong commitment to contribute to society, to embrace new initiatives and to engage deeply with communities near and far.

 I encourage you to continue the SFU tradition to blaze your own trail and to make a positive impact on society.
 This university is built on the premise that the greatest innovations in history have come from people bold enough to explore new frontiers and to take novel approaches.

 W.B.
 Yeats observed: “Education is not the filling of a pail, but the lighting of a fire.”
-I see that fire burning brightly in each of your eyes today – a flame that will sustain you in the years to come.
+I see that fire burning brightly within each of you today – a flame that will sustain you in the years to come.

 Hearty congratulations to our graduates, and thank you all for being part of this happy occasion.